 Does that mean the production cost is higher when they use chicken feed instead of vegetables?

 Yes, but if you use the commercial feed, you’ll get the product within 3 months.
 Whereas if you feed with vegetables, you have to raise them for 4 months.
 The crickets are actually healthier when they eat vegetables because they live longer.
 But using vegetables means the farmers have to chop them into small pieces.
-Their first concern is the level of labor involved, second concern is the price.
+Their first concern is the level of labor involved; the second concern is the price.

 Have farmers tried using vegetables from local markets that are past their due date to feed to their crickets?

 Not likely, they have to operate out of necessity.
 There is not a lot of room for choices.
 It’s what’s most convenient to make quick money.
-Which is why most use cricket feed, because it’s quicker than vegetables so they can make more money.
+Which is why most use cricket feed, because it’s quicker than vegetables, so they can make more money.

-Will retailers pay more for organic, vegetable fed crickets?
+Will retailers pay more for organic, vegetable-fed crickets?

 That’s what I’m currently working on.
 Right now, there is no label that farmers can have to inform markets if their crickets are organic or not.